 2.2 Today's globalized world is characterized by freer movement of people, goods, services and information.
 It is a more interconnected world, in which the actions taken in one place have implications elsewhere.
 As commerce has expanded, shipping has taken on greater importance as the major facilitator of global trade.
 Globalization has also given rise to new players in the maritime arena.
 For instance, through the process of consolidation, shipping conglomerates and alliances, as well as global terminal operators, wield increasing influence on global trade, the maritime transport sector and shipping matters at large.
-There is concern that shipping standards might be compromised by the forces of liberalization and competition sweeping through the maritime sector.
 At the same time, there has also been increased interaction between IMO and other intergovernmental organizations, as well as non-State actors such as industry and special interest groups, in response to the need for a more comprehensive and inclusive approach to shipping matters.